rahul-soshte/soroban-math/README.md

 ## Getting Help

-Join the [soroban-math discord](https://discord.gg/Dy7BXxUJHC) to chat with the community!
+Join the [discord server](https://discord.gg/Dy7BXxUJHC) to chat with the community!

 ## Use Cases